-7 reasons to love winter (plus a few reasons not to!) - Horse & Hound
+7 reasons to love winter (plus a few reasons not to!)

 We love winter because…

 1. It’s an ideal time to focus on training or getting to know a new horse.
-You can work on those areas that need improving so you can be really competitive next year.
-And the money you save on competing can go towards next year’s entry fees.
+You can work on those areas that need improving so you can be really competitive this year.
+And the money you save on competing can go towards this year’s entry fees.
 Win, win!

 2. While hacking in the wind and rain may make you question your sanity, returning home to a hot bath filled to the brim with bubbles makes it all worthwhile.